maxlebedev/maleficer/README.md

         * escalates in damage
     - plus prefabs for BDP map
     - drunken walk map for caves
-    - A way to get info about enemies
-        * info in right panel during targeting phase
-        * X to examine, target mode without casting spell
+    - X/TAB to examine, target mode without casting spell
-    - tab-targeting (for target phase)
-        * tab cycles thru pieces, from closest out.
+        * This gives us a good reason to decouple target from spell
+        * Are we fine printing only one desc if the spell's aoe covers more?
     - damage types.
 Not sure if elemental or what, but weaknesses, resistances
     - it would be cool to use scrolls as materials for something
         * if you roll a bad spell, it shouldn't just be trash